jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 The journey to fix these problems starts by accepting the power of universal laws.

 Universal laws are our best guide because they are eternal.
+They never change.
 Just think how light travels the same way now as it did 10 billion years ago.
 This timelessness applies to physics, chemistry, and biology.
-Meaning life, wherever it takes hold, always plays the Darwinian game of evolution.
+Meaning life, wherever it takes hold, always plays the same Darwinian game of evolution.

-We named the game after Charles Darwin because he decoded much of its rules.
+We named the game after Charles Darwin because he decoded the natural law behind its rules.
 He showed how all lifeforms instinctively play a grand competition, striving to survive and reproduce to pass on their genetics.
 As each generation exhibits slight variations, natural selection favors traits that enhance survival and reproductive success, driving the evolution of new species better suited to the changing environment.

 Of course, we now know these rules of evolution apply to our biology, but we do not yet realize these same laws apply to human civilization—and all the technologies that create, build, and power it, and by extension educate, house, and feed us.

-That's why this book is about you rejecting conventional wisdom and embracing a new paradigm: that human life is now primarily technological, and technological life is Darwinian.
+That's why this book is about you rejecting conventional wisdom and embracing a new paradigm: that human life is now primarily technological, and technological life plays the Darwinian game of evolution.

 As past realizations about new truths allowed us to solve problems with space satellites and medicines, the benefits to embracing this natural law today are equally immense.

 Let me explain.

 Right now many in Gen Z are hoping to buy a car and own a home.
-Scores of retirees are hoping they will have the healthcare they need to live comfortable retirements.
+Scores of retirees are hoping they can afford to stay retired.
 Workers need more money, bosses need better workers.
 Conservatives constantly worry about traditional values, while Progressives exhaust themselves defending social changes.
-Technologists are bored using the technology of the future to make the toys of today.
+Many technologists create digital toys instead of tools that empower.
 Wise people are worrying when our many debt bubbles might burst.

 There is a long list of people in need and seeking answers.
 There are countless talking points on social media vying for our attention.
 If this massive amount of political content had answers, they would have been found by now.

 Well-meaning influencers and analysts cannot find solutions, because in truth, each is rooted in biological identities and ideologies that do not account for the modern technological ecosystem we live in.

-To overcome our challenges requires us to uncover natural laws and finally see what modern human life truly is.
+We will overcome our challenges when we uncover the natural laws that show what modern human life truly is.

-Just another chapter in the ongoing game of evolution—but with a twist, life is now technological.
+Just another chapter in the ongoing Darwinian game of evolution—but with a twist, life is now technological.
 This change is nothing but a difference in material, one among the many that has taken place during the eons, epochs, ages in which Earth has had different geologies, atmospheres, environments, and lifeforms.

-That means life has been where you are today many times before.
+That means life has felt your struggles many times before.
 It should not be a surprise there is a time-tested game plan for not only your survival, but prosperity.

 And that is the evolution of new species better suited to win the game.

 You can harness this winning playbook, once you realize we prosper by evolving new technologies, tools, and ways of life.
-Lucky for us, the technological ecosystem has long been creating many amazing adaptations to upgrade our civilization.
+Lucky for us, we have already created amazing technological adaptations to transform our civilization.

-That is because in 1970, the foundational technologies of the next age—microchips, computers, and internet—were converging; the Internet Age was born.
+That is because in 1970, the foundational technologies of the next age—microchips, computers, and internet—were converging; the Industrial Age finally gave birth to the Internet Age.
 It was not long until amazing new digital products filled the world like so many offspring seeking to win their place on the field.
-Some did not embrace its inventions, hoping to unnaturally keep their own alive.
+Many established people and businesses did not embrace modern inventions, hoping to unnaturally keep their own technologies alive.
 Happily, progress was not stopped and a new age kept moving on the game board.

 However, continued advancements are never assured.
-The same way there is legacy businesses relative to modern technology, there are legacy identities and ideologies too.
+We are still clinging to Industrial Age identities, philosophies, and products, all legacy models in the modern age.
 We are seriously holding back the Internet Age by using these old ideas to select which modern technologies and adaptations live or die.

 _Techvolution On the Origin of Technological Species_ will make the selection of technological species more natural.
 By empowering you, whether someone in Gen Z hoping to start a family or a retiree hoping to have grandkids, to do what life has done many times before: leave the shadows of a bygone age behind and purposefully evolve to the new environment in which you live.

 Realizing the Earth was not the center of the Universe launched the Science Age.
 Likewise, to unleash the Internet Age means accepting that life is a game of evolution, and thus Earth is effectively a lifeboat of constantly tested survivors.
 We earn our place with technological evolution.
 Only by embracing this fact can we quickly unmask many new ideas and practical solutions to improve our lives.